Dawn-LX/VidSGG-BIG/README.md

 ## Tracklet data for VidVRD
 1. Download the tracklet with features at here:  [train](https://mega.nz/folder/1QA31RaK#pEP60O-ENr-5k_9ByoJhag), [test](https://pan.zju.edu.cn/share/694f908a22fff11c037eb50876).
 And put them in `tracking_results/`.
 Refer to `tracking_results/readme.md` for more details about the tracklet data.

-2. Download the tracklet with features used in ["Beyond Short-Term Snippet: Video Relation Detection with Spatio-Temporal Global Context"](https://pkumyd.github.io/paper/CVPR2020_VideoVRD.pdf) at the author's personal page [here](http://www.muyadong.com/publication.html). (**NOTE** we use the term `pku` (i.e., Peking University) in our code to refer to their tracklets & features)
+2. Download the tracklet with features used in ["Beyond Short-Term Snippet: Video Relation Detection with Spatio-Temporal Global Context"](https://pkumyd.github.io/paper/CVPR2020_VideoVRD.pdf) at the author's personal page [here](http://www.muyadong.com/publication.html).

+    **Some Notes**
+    - we use the term `pku` (i.e., Peking University) in our code to refer to their tracklets & features)
+    - The original data released by them only have 999 `.npy` files (maybe they have updated the link now), missing data for video `ILSVRC2015_train_00884000`.
+So we trained our own Faster-RCNN (same training setting as the above paper), and extract the tracklet & features.
+And the supplemental data can be find [here](https://mega.nz/folder/FMhzFD4A#7R2c98TxgA7Av_b9-_ijYg).

 3. The tracklet with features are in `VidVRD_test_every1frames` (ours), `VidVRD_train_every1frames` (ours), `preprocess_data/tracking/videovrd_detect_tracking` (PKU, both train & test), in whcih each `.npy` file corresponds to a video and contains all the tracklets in that video.
 The I3D features of tracklets are in `preprocess_data/tracking/videovrd_i3d` (PKU, both train & test).
 Put them under the dir of this project (or any other position if you use absolute path).